athomasoriginal/dotfiles/README.md

 ##  Quickstart

-This setup is tested on:
+This setup has been tested on:

-* macOS 10.12.x Sierra
+* macOS 10.12.x Sierra and up

+**Housekeeping**

-The following will provide a quick outline / checklist of tasks you should complete before using these dotfiles.
-The following guide assume you have some understanding of the terminal.
+These instructions are very detailed and should be followed in order.
+I also assume that if you are working through this you have some understanding of the terminal.
 Any command prefixed with `$` means to run it in the terminal.

+With some exceptions, I usually prefer to upgrade through the terminal whenever it makes sense.
+I find there is a simplicity and consistency achieved by doing this.

 **1. Update macOS**

+Nothing special here, just the [run-of-the-mill upgrade process](https://support.apple.com/en-ca/HT201541)

-> Just making sure everything is up-to-date :)
+> The reasoning here:  we are making sure everything on your system is good to go :smile:

 **2. Install Xcode Command Line Tools**